cpske/ISP/Topics.md

 ### Project Documentation

-* What to document
+What to document?

 - installation instructions
-    - project requirements
+- requirements and features
+- software design
+- rationale for decisions and design.
+Record important design decisions and *why* you made them.
+This helps other developers, including you in the future.
 - user guide

-    - software design and rationale, for other developers.
-Record important design decisions and *why* you made them.
+Good places for documentation
-* For projects, using Github wiki, Github pages, or readthedocs.io (can link to Github).
+* Github pages or readthedocs.io for user and programmer documentation
+* Github wiki for design notes and rationale

+A Github pages (github.io) site can be generated from your main project repository, using (a) a docs directory, (b) a specific branch (usually `gh_pages`), or use a separate repo.

-* Everyone should know how to use Markdown
+Everyone should know how to use Markdown.
+Its much more readable than HTML, so you'll make fewer errors.

-### 7. Measuring Progress and Quality
+### Measuring Progress and Quality

 * How to measure your output?
 * Common software metrics, like LOC, functions, code "units".